woowenjun99/tp/docs/UserGuide.md

 - `CURRENCY1`: Compulsory argument.
 A registered currency, the initial `CURRENCY`.
 - `CURRENCY2`: Compulsory argument.
 A registered currency, the target `CURRENCY`.
 - `[AMOUNT]`: Optional argument.
 The amount to show-rate for.
 Is set to 1 if not provided.
-- The `AMOUNT` must be within the range of 0.01 and 10,000,000 for the starting currency to avoid exchange inaccuracies.
+- The `[AMOUNT]` must be within the range of 0.01 and 10,000,000 for the initial currency to avoid exchange inaccuracies.
 - The command will show the value of amount exchanged both ways.
 - The command must be given supported currencies, and numerical non-negative values.